Abstrax

 • Readable output: use normal terminal output for humans or --json for scripts and automation.

-• Built for practical operations: designed for developers managing Debian and Ubuntu based servers.
+• Built for practical operations: focused on Debian and Ubuntu based servers and the tools already installed on them.

 the pattern